Taito-Code/Realtimely-Docs/docs/03_api-guide/03_useRealtimeUserAction.md

 ## delete time

-When the user goes offline, no data is sent to the server.
+When the user goes offline, no data will be sent to the server.
-The delete time assigned by the server is set for each data, and `useRealtimeCursor` removes the data that exceeds the delete time.
+The delete time assigned by the server is set for each data, and `useRealtimeUserAction` removes the data that exceeds the delete time.
 The delete time is fixed at 30 seconds.
-If you want to change this setting, see [Build your own backend](/docs/how-it-works/self-backend).
+If you want to change this setting, see [Self hosted backend](/docs/how-it-works/self-backend).